connervieira/CopilotLink/README.md

 Copilot can connect to your car's sound system and communicate information using pre-recorded vocal samples.

+### Visual: External Display/Aftermarket Stereo Unit

+Copilot is based on a Raspberry Pi, which means it can easily display information using HDMI to an external display or the screen of an aftermarket stereo unit.

 ### Visual: RGB Lights (Neopixel compatible devices)

 Copilot can communicate with RGB LED lights to display information through the peripheral vision of the driver and passengers.